 What does it do in the body?

-Cyclazodone is a 4-oxazolidinone stimulant that produces focus enhancing, wakefulness and alertness effects.
+Cyclazodone is a 4-oxazolidinone stimulant that produces focus enhancing, wakefulness, and alertness effects.

 Structurally it's very similar to 4-methylaminorex.

 When it comes to how it affects the body we have very limited data available.
+However, it has been shown to be extremely effective for cognitive fatigue with its nootropic properties.

 We do, however, have some animal models where Cyclazodone has been shown to exhibit powerful CNS and antidepressant effects.